LinkedEarth/Pyleoclim_util/README.md

 ### <a name='issues'> Known Issues</a>

 * Some of the packages supporting Pyleoclim do not have a build for Windows
+* The wavelet Z transform uses a pre-compiled Fortran code, numpy **must** be installed prior to Pyleoclim.
 * Known issues with proj4 v5.0-5.1, make sure your environment is set up with v5.2

 ### <a name="further_info">Further information</a>